lod-io/Carina/README.md

 AI Architect is released under the MIT License.
 You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

-## Troubleshooting 🛠️

-### Common Issues and Solutions

-- **Module Not Found Error**

-  - Make sure you've activated the virtual environment
-  - Confirm all requirements are installed

-- **Backend Won't Start**

-  - Double-check your `.env` file
-  - Ensure your API key is correct and properly formatted

-- **Frontend Fails**
-  - Verify all npm dependencies are installed
-  - Check for any error messages in the terminal

-## Pro Tips 💡

-- Always keep your virtual environment activated when working on the project
-- If you close your terminal, reactivate the virtual environment
-- Don't share your API key publicly

 ## Contributions 🤝

 We welcome contributions from the community!
 If you'd like to contribute to AI Architect, please follow these steps: